 Let me just give you an example of a simple page.
 This would display the words “Welcome” in the browser (the numbers in bold are not part of the code – they are just line numbers so we know what we are talking about later on).

 All tags start and end.
 A start tag looks like <xxx> and and ending tag for it would look like </xxx>.
 There are many tags – <u>…</u> for underline, <b>…</b> for bold etc.

-You should put all your content within the <body> tag that you want the user to see inside the main part of their browser.
+You should put all your content on the <body> tag that you want the user to see inside the main part of their browser.